 For an instant sugar shock, give these moreish puddings a try.
 Little square or ball-shaped treats, they’re made with molasses, coconut, vanilla and ginger.
 The name means ‘coconut delight’, which sums them up pretty nicely.

 You’ll find plenty of your favourite beers in the Dominican Republic, but to really fit in with the locals, order a Presidente.
 Islanders are obsessed with getting the country’s top tipple as Arctic-cold as possible, which makes it the perfect Caribbean cooler.

 Places To Stay In Puerto Plata View all places to stay »

 Back in 1496, Christopher Columbus reckoned Bahia Maimon was the most beautiful place he’d ever seen.
 Set on the Dominican Republic’s north coast, this place has been turning heads ever since.
-This is real all-inclusive territory here, so you’ve just got a clutch of hotels, a mountain vista – and one seriously idyllic beach.
+It's real all-inclusive territory here, so you’ve just got a clutch of hotels, a mountain vista, and one seriously idyllic beach.

 Costa Dorada (Puerto Plata)

 Resort-wise, Costa Dorada is an upmarket customer.
 It’s bagged an exclusive stretch of the Dominican Republic’s Amber Coast that’s all coconut trees and white sand.
 On the one side, you’ve got swanky Playa Dorada, with its casinos, clubs and restaurants.
 On the other, you get sizzling jerk chicken and bustling markets in Puerto Plata.
 And in the background, dramatic Mount Isabel chips in to finish off the desert-island scenery.